 Parents facing child support obligations, whether as a custodial parent or a supporting parent, should be aware of Mississippi's child support laws to protect themselves and prepare for any potential changes in their situation.
 Assuming the typical roles of custodial mothers and supportive fathers, each should be knowledgeable of several points of law.

 State and federal laws consider paying child support a serious responsibility.
 With only 69 percent of all child support awards actually paid nationwide, federal and state governments have aggressively stepped up their child support enforcement efforts.
-A supportive father's unwillingness to pay child support can result in a wage withholding order against his salary or a punishment of up to two years in jail.
-However, if a father is destitute and unable to pay, the court may not sanction him.
+A supportive parent's unwillingness to pay child support can result in a wage withholding order against his/her salary or a punishment of up to two years in jail.
+However, if the supportive parent is destitute and unable to pay, the court may not sanction him/her.

 A parent's responsibility for paying child support is to the child, not to the ex-spouse.
 Therefore, a change in marital status by the mother or father or the birth of additional children in a second marriage may not affect the original obligation.
-In turn, a custodial mother cannot usually deny visitation to the father for any reason, including late support payments.
+In turn, a custodial parent cannot usually deny visitation to the supportive parent for any reason, including late support payments.

 Child support responsibilities usually end when the child turns 21 years of age, enters the military, gets married, becomes self-supporting or is adopted by a third party.
-A father can seek a reduction in his child support payments if his salary decreases.
-Conversely, the court may order an increase in child support payments if the father's salary increases substantially.
+A parent can seek a reduction in his/her child support payments if his/her salary decreases.
+Conversely, the court may order an increase in child support payments if the supportive parent's salary increases substantially.

 Although the custodial parent's gender is becoming less relevant, most divorce courts award custody of any children to the mother--along with a great deal of responsibility.
-As the custodial parent, the mother has the legal responsibility to assure that all the father's child support payments benefit the child, not herself.
-However, usually the court or the child--not the supportive father--can request an accounting of how the custodial mother spends those payments.
+As the custodial parent, the custodial parent has the legal responsibility to assure that all of the supportive parent's child support payments benefit the child, not herself/himself.
+However, usually the court or the child--not the supportive parent--can request an accounting of how the custodial parent spends those payments.

 Any modifications to a child support arrangement can occur only through the courts and not by a verbal agreement between the parents.
-A mother may ask the courts for additional support money from the father as the child ages, to adjust for inflation or because of a child's increased medical expenses, including braces.
+A custodial parent may ask the courts for additional support money from the supportive parent as the child ages, to adjust for inflation or because of a child's increased medical expenses, including braces.

 While awareness of the finer points of the law are important, a mother and father should remember above all that each has a moral responsibility to their child.
 The law recognizes that just as both mother and father were involved in the creation of the child, both parents, even if apart, should actively participate in the support and care of that child.